eugene-kartsev/go-teamcity-hue/README.md

-##### What is 'go-teamcity-hue'?
+## What is 'go-teamcity-hue'?
 It is an application written in [golang](https://golang.org/) to make it possible to connect a [TeamCity](www.jetbrains.com/teamcity) build status with a [HUE-Phillips](http://www.developers.meethue.com/) lamps' signals.
 So that when your build goes "red", your HUE lamp turns red too.

-##### How do I make it work?
+## How do I make it work?
 The following steps describe the installation process for MacOS, but they are pretty much similar for every system.

-1. You're going to need a [TeamCity installation](https://confluence.jetbrains.com/display/TCD9/Installing+and+Configuring+the+TeamCity+Server).
+#####1.
+You're going to need a [TeamCity installation](https://confluence.jetbrains.com/display/TCD9/Installing+and+Configuring+the+TeamCity+Server).

-2. Make sure you can log-in into TeamCity REST Api and see your latest build status.
-An example for the TeamCity Api url would be:
+#####2.
+Make sure you can log-in into the TeamCity REST API and see your the latest build status.
+An example of the TeamCity REST API request URL would be:

  ```
  https://<HOST>/httpAuth/app/rest/buildTypes/id:<BUILD_ID>/builds?locator=branch:<BRANCH>&count=1
  ```

-   and here is an example of a TeamCity REST Api response:
+   and here is an example of the TeamCity REST API response:

    ```xml
   <builds count="1" href="/httpAuth/app/rest/buildTypes/id:ID/builds?locator=branch:DEV&count=1"